The Journey Prize

 - The Journey Prize and the Journey Prize anthology are designed to support new and developing Canadian writers during the early stages of their career.
 The Journey Prize reserves the right to decide whether a submitted writer qualifies for entry based on this mandate.
 In the event that a writer is disqualified on this basis, the submitting publication will be given the opportunity to submit a replacement entry.

-- NEW: Writers who have published more than TWO books of fiction, or who have won national awards for their fiction, or whose fiction has already received substantial attention are not eligible for consideration.
+- Writers who have published MORE THAN ONE book of fiction, or who have won national awards for their fiction, or whose fiction has already received substantial attention are not eligible for consideration.
 Editors are encouraged to confirm their authors' publication history prior to submission.

 - Writers may have appeared in earlier volumes of The Journey Prize anthology but cannot have won The Journey Prize before.
 Previous winners are listed here.